thiagolcks/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

  * fromRootClientId: Root client ID source.
  * toRootClientId: Root client ID destination.
  * index: The index to move the block into.
+ * ignoreAllowedBlocksValidation: If true the block will be moved even if the move was not allowed e.g: because of allowed blocks restrictions.

 ### insertBlock